 Moab, including Arches National Park, is one of those important once in a lifetime vacations!
 If you’re investing the time and money to visit, then you want to make the most of it.
-Follow our “things to do in Moab” 4-day itinerary to be sure you maximize what you can see in the Moab area …and maximize your FUN!
+Follow our things to do in Moab 4-day itinerary to be sure you maximize what you can see in the Moab, Utah, area…and maximize your FUN!

 DAY 1: GET SETTLED AND REACH FOR THE STARS

-Spend the morning getting settled between the red rocks of Moab.
-This gives you an opportunity to drive down from the Salt Lake City Airport (about 4 hours).
-If you can find a flight into Grand Junction, CO then the drive is under 2 hours, but you’ll want to be careful because I-70 is often closed for spring/summer snow storms and/or mudslides during the high season.
+Spend your first morning getting settled in Moab.
+If you fly into the Salt Lake City Airport, you’ll have about a 4-hour drive to Moab.
+If you can find a flight into Grand Junction, CO, the drive is under 2 hours, but you have to be careful because I-70 is often closed for spring/summer snowstorms and/or mudslides during the high season.

-We visited in our RV and boondocked right outside Arches at Willow Springs Trail.
+Now, where should you stay?
+We visited in our RV and boondocked right outside Arches National Park at Willow Springs Trail.
 It works great for RVs and tent campers, as there are portable toilets.
-We loved it and would absolutely return, but you should be aware that it is common for dust storms to occur in the spring, and this place is very dusty!
+We loved it and would absolutely return, but you should be aware that it is common for dust storms to occur in the spring.

-Need an affordable option for the family?
-Try Homewood Suites by Hilton Moab, with WiFi and both indoor and outdoor pools.
+- Homewood Suites by Hilton Moab is a great affordable option for the family.
+You’ll find WiFi and both indoor and outdoor pools.

 LATE AFTERNOON: YOUR ENTRY INTO ARCHES + STAR GAZING